xwowenzhao/giantbomb/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the repository directory in your terminal.
 3. Run npm install to install the required dependencies.
-4. Run npm install --save-dev nodemon to install nodemon.
-Nodemon is a command-line tool that helps with the speedy development of Node. js applications.
-It monitors your project directory and automatically restarts your node application when it detects any changes.
-This means that you do not have to stop and restart your applications in order for your changes to take effect.

 ### Usage
 1. Run npm start to start the server.
 By default, it will listen on port 3000.